 Admissions

-• What NOT to Write About in Your College Application Essay
+• What Not To Write About In A College Application Essay

 When your student starts applying to college, writing essays usually comes with the territory.
-Your student may have to respond to the Common App essay prompts or questions created by specific colleges.
+Students applying through the Common App will write a personal statement responding to one of several prompts, and many colleges also require additional supplemental essays.
 In either case, they usually have some flexibility about what they discuss.
-That’s why knowing what not to write about in a college application essay…
+That’s why knowing what…

 • What Is Dual Enrollment?
 Your Questions Answered